We'll tell you what's nearby

 Rustic, remote and practically hidden, Kielder is encompassed within the woodland of Kielder Water & Forest Park.
 With its low-slung stone cottages, it is an idyllic springboard for a number of activities that the surrounding forest has to offer.

 Wooler offers that middle-of-nowhere feeling while still having a market town buzz, combining home comforts with countryside.
 You can be hiking the Cheviot Hills in one moment and trying local beers at Glendale Festival in the next in this rural hub.

 Shimmering rivers, beautiful waterfalls, and stunning moorlands, with wildlife in abundance, Allendale is a picturesque and unforgettable part of Northumberland.
 A small village, with a big personality.

-Enjoy the vibrant high street, stunning riverside setting and quaint, winding lanes of Ponteland.
+Enjoy the vibrant high street, stunning riverside setting and quaint, winding lanes of the large village of Ponteland [pronounced Pon-tee-land].
 Boasting boutique shops, bustling bars, cosy cafes and exquisite restaurants, it suits those seeking sophistication in their Northumberland getaway.

 Surrounded by stunning woodlands, local and traditional village activities, and home to a 1.5 acre play park, Falstone is fun for all ages.

 Wedged between the coast and the countryside, barely-trodden Belford is an ideal spot for exploring every corner of Northumberland.
 As an old coaching town, the village has a long history of giving visitors a warm welcome.

 Haltwhistle is located directly in the heart of Great Britain.
 This Northumberland market town is home to woodland, quirky shops and restaurants, as well as home to the regions only open-air swimming pool and a section of Hadrian’s Wall which is almost intact.